OpenVPN/openvpn3-linux/docs/openvpn3-autoload.md

 here should be functional across any device using the configuration.
-In OpenVPN 2.x there are several options which also covers these environment specific settings; while OpenVPN 3 tries to move as much of these options outside of the the main configuration file.
+In OpenVPN 2.x there are several options which also covers these environment specific settings; while OpenVPN 3 tries to move as much of these options outside of the main configuration file.

 This new autoloader file format targets these environment specific options and is to be used when configuration files are automatically